Knowing When Your Levee is About to Give: passive aggression, part II

 Why it's such a commonly used tool in the compassionate person’s communication toolbox — even when we know it’s not a very good one.

-First, let’s start with what it looks like, and how to spot it — specifically, in ourselves.
+First, let’s start with what passive aggression looks like, and how to spot it in ourselves.

 As I mentioned last time, we all know when passive aggression is being used at us.
 Even if we can’t always name it, those very distinct ‘irked’ feelings are a dead giveaway.
 But it's harder to recognize that same behavior in ourselves — probably because we can more easily justify it.